virtusize/virtusize_flutter_sdk/README.md

 1. Starting from API 30, Android requires package visibility in your AndroidManifest.xml to open URLs in an app.

-    To enable opening URLs of the SDK, add the required `<queries>` element to the `AndroidManifest.xml`.
+    To be able to open URLs for the SDK, add the required `<queries>` element to the `AndroidManifest.xml`.

     ```xml
     <queries>